REBELinBLUE/kube-guide/3-tutorial.md

 things such as logs, the `emptyDir` volume type and writable image layers.
 As with memory, in bytes, either in the standard units or binary.
 If a container breaches the limit the *Pod* will be evicted from the *Node*.

-There is also a `hugepage-*` resource type but this is quite [specialised resource type](https://kubernetes.io/docs/tasks/manage-hugepages/scheduling-hugepages/).
+There is also a `hugepage-*` resource type but this is quite a [specialised resource type](https://kubernetes.io/docs/tasks/manage-hugepages/scheduling-hugepages/).

 Kubernetes has the ability to use extended resources for limiting the use of other resources, for